-The heart of the matter is that our initial theory makes it very surprising that an expression such as [TROPHY TROPHY TROPHY] should co-occur with any numeral but 3.
+The heart of the matter is that if we treat a punctuated repetition such as [TROPHY TROPHY TROPHY] as three conjoined indefinites, this expression should not co-occur with any numeral but 3.
 In fact, if we liken this expression to a trophy and a (second) trophy and a (third) trophy, we wouldn't expect any numeral to co-occur with it.
 But in our data such a co-occurrence is deemed rather acceptable, be it with the numerals 3, 4 or 10.
 This is most clearly seen in the paradigm in (49), where the boldfaced expressions in (49)f,h display precisely the co-occurrence we don't expect.
 Importantly, the iterations were all signed as an arc on the horizontal plane.
-When the repetition was unpunctuated, this could also be taken to be a horizontal triangle since only three points were displayed (with the tip of the triangle towards the addressee).
-The use of a punctuated repetition provides iconic information to the effect that the trophies are 'spread out', whereas the unpunctuated repetition indicated that they were 'all around' (sometimes arrangement as an arc was mentioned, as seen in the Supplementary Materials).
+When the repetition was unpunctuated, this could also be taken to be a horizontal triangle since only three points were displayed (with the tip